 - Are you the dishwasher in your household?
 Remember to not wash dishes with the water running.
 A sink full of wash water and one of rinse water will do the job just as well.

 - Don’t let the faucet run when you scrub vegetable or prepare other foods, either.
 Put a stopper in the sink instead.

 - Most importantly, water your lawn and garden with good sense.
 Do it early or late, not in midday heat.
 Avoid windy days.
 See that water goes where it should, not on sidewalks or driveways.
 Stick a spade in the ground now and then to see that water is getting down deep.
 A good soaking encourages good root systems.
+Landscape with native plants to reduce water needs.
 But remember this: A single lawn sprinkler spraying five gallons per minute uses 50% more water in just one hour than a combination of ten toilet flushes, two 5-minute showers, two dishwasher loads and a full load of clothes.
 So be sensible.
 Check with local lawn/garden experts for best results, and check local watering regulations.

 There are some conservation items available for customers at the office – come see if there is something that would help you conserve water at your home.